kderme/gsoc/blog/rqlite.md

 which basically sends a SIGSTOP and SIGCONT to all processes of the given container.

 ## Summary
 In this blog we discussed technical difficulties of testing a distributed databases and what needed to be done (writing a client, injecting errors, pausing nodes).
-In a future [blog](https://github.com/kderme/gsoc/blob/master/blog/rqlite-test.md) we will discuss about testing the consistency of rlite, using the existing functionality.
+In a future [blog](https://github.com/kderme/gsoc/blob/master/blog/rqlite-test.md) we will discuss about testing the consistency of rqlite, using the existing functionality.